secure-compilation/SECOMP/README.md

 and the systematic testing infrastructure employed to validate the assumptions and expected behavior of the back-translation function.

-The updated complier correctness proof is generally complete and can be found in file `driver/Compiler.v`, theorems `transf_c_program_correct` and `separate_transf_c_program_correct`, and only depends on CompCert's existing axioms, or small adaptions thereof to account for the addition of compartments to the compiler, as well as a few admits in file `Stackingproof.v`, which still has to be fully adapted to some recent changes.
+The updated **complier correctness proof** is generally complete and can be found in file `driver/Compiler.v`, theorems `transf_c_program_correct` and `separate_transf_c_program_correct`, and only depends on CompCert's existing axioms, or small adaptions thereof to account for the addition of compartments to the compiler, as well as a few admits in file `Stackingproof.v`, which still has to be fully adapted to some recent changes.

-To verify this, uncomment and execute `Print Assumptions transf_c_program_correct` and `Print Assumptions separate_transf_c_program_correct`.
+If one wants to verify this, uncomment and execute `Print Assumptions transf_c_program_correct` and `Print Assumptions separate_transf_c_program_correct`.
 This will load and print the list of axiomatized results used in the proofs.
 This can be compared to the output of these commands for standard CompCert on branch `master`.